A Ramsey-Tur\'an theory for tilings in graphs: Introduction

 Proposition \ref{prop:lower K_k alpha_k-1} shows that $\RTT_{k-1}(K_k)\ge \tfrac{1}{k}$ in a strong way.
 Indeed the constructions have the property that any $K_k$-tiling misses a \emph{linear} number of vertices.
-Our next result provides a matching upper bound and shows that $\RTT_{k-1}(F)\le \tfrac{1}{k}$ for all $k$-vertex graphs $F$.
+Our next result shows that $\RTT_{k-1}(F)\le \tfrac{1}{k}$ for all $k$-vertex graphs $F$, in particular providing a matching upper bound to Proposition \ref{prop:lower K_k alpha_k-1} for $F=K_k$.

 \begin{theorem} For any integer $k\ge 3$ and constant $\tfrac{1}{k}<\eta\le 1$, there exists an $\alpha>0$ such that for all sufficiently large $n\in \N$, any $n$-vertex graph $G$ with $\delta(G)\ge \eta n$ and $\alpha_{k-1}(G)\le \alpha n$ contains an $\eta$-quasiperfect $K_k$-tiling, and hence an $\eta$-quasiperfect $F$-tiling for any $k$-vertex graph $F$. \end{theorem}